-On July 6, 2012, the NRC issued Temporary Instruction (TI) 2515/188 "Inspection of Near-Term Task Force Recommendation 2.3 Seismic Walkdowns."
-In accordance with the TI, NRC inspectors independently verified that the JAF licensee implemented the seismic walkdowns in accordance with the walkdown guidance.
+On July 6, 2012 (ADAMS Accession No. ML12156A052), the NRC issued Temporary Instruction (TI) 2515/188 "Inspection of Near-Term Task Force Recommendation 2.3 Seismic Walkdowns."
+In accordance with the TI, NRC inspectors independently verified that the WBN-1 licensee implemented the seismic walkdowns in accordance with the walkdown guidance.
 Additionally, the inspectors independently performed walkdowns of a sample of seismic protection features.
-The inspection report dated February 7, 2013, documents the results of this inspection and states that no findings were identified.
+No findings were identified.
+The inspection report dated February 13, 2013 (ADAMS Accession No. ML13050A237), documents the results of this inspection.